I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 Before factory visits; it makes sense to reach out to suppliers asking for references.
 Preferably, from overseas breweries that’ve already bought equipment from them (locally to you if possible).

-The cost of the equipment will still be cheaper than buying from Western Europe even if you were to visit China 3 times:
+The cost of the equipment will still be cheaper than buying from Western Europe, even if you were to visit China.
+People often visit China for…

 - Once for initial supplier visit